Kvr-10/Breaking-Ball-Game/README.md

 ## Prerequisites
 Ensure you have Java installed on your system.
 You can download and install the latest version of Java from the [official website](https://www.java.com/en/).

-## Game Overview
-Breaking Ball is a thrilling game where you control a paddle to break bricks by bouncing a ball.
-The objective is to break all the bricks without letting the ball fall off the screen.

 ## Skills
 - **Java Programming**